ButterCMS/expressjs-starter-buttercms/README.md

 ![recommended node version](https://img.shields.io/badge/node-v16-green)

-# Express + ButterCMS Starter Project
+# Express JS + ButterCMS Starter Project

 This Express starter project fully integrates with dynamic sample content from your ButterCMS account, including main menu, pages, blog posts, categories, and tags, all with a beautiful, custom theme with already-implemented search functionality.
 All of the included sample content is automatically created in your account dashboard when you sign up for a free trial of ButterCMS.